498_26_20230212_AJF08190_FossMedia.jpg

 Ermine Slide

-0.2km / 0.14 miles
+0.2km / 0.14 miles • 1-way trail

 Ohkanaomowoo

-0.2km / 0.15 miles
+0.2km / 0.15 miles • 2-way trail

 Ohkanaomowoo is a one-way trail that traverses through a conifer corridor.
 Ohkanaomowoo is a Piikani (Blackfeet) word meaning “Gather Together from All Over.”
 Crosscut aspires to create positive community atmosphere and invite folks to gather at Crosscut Mountain Sports Center.
 This trail name honors the Piikani people who historically hunted and gathered in the Bridger Mountains and Gallatin Valley and their descendants who feel deep connection to the land.
+It was named in collaboration with our friends at the Piikani Lodge Health Institute.

 Lookout Trail

-0.6 km / 0.3 miles
+0.6 km / 0.3 miles • 2-way trail

-Lookout Trail is a one-way route through rolling terrain, with a steady climb up to the “Lookout” highpoint — drink your hot chocolate at the Lookout picnic table while soaking in the view looking south down the canyon.
+Lookout Trail is a two-way route through rolling terrain, with a steady climb up to the “Lookout” highpoint — drink your hot chocolate at the Lookout picnic table while soaking in the view looking south down the canyon.
 Just downhill from the Warming Shelter, you can take the connector trail to Lookout, or keep more distance and approach via the longer way (via Whiskey Gulch).
-This connector trail is a short climb but fairly steep climb; look for the signpost which points to the right, or North, and says “Lookout.”
+This connector trail is a short climb but fairly steep climb; look for the signpost which points to the right, or north, and says “Lookout.”

 Montagne's Meander